VOL. III - CHAPTER 2

 - William Catt.
 Born 1857 in Warbleton

 Stephen Catt of Little Markby, Warbleton, farm labourer died on 30 October 1890 at Warbleton, Sussex.
+He was buried on 4 November 1890 in Warbleton.
 Probate was granted to Jane Catt of Little Markby.
 His estate was valued at £49.
 5s.
 8d.
 Jane Catt died in 1894.

 Hannah Catt nee Barton.